CEP Renewables

 The Foul Rift project is one of several recent brownfield and landfill solar projects CEP Renewables has completed in support of the New Jersey Governor’s goal to achieve 100 percent clean energy by 2050.

-RED BANK, N.J., October 9, 2024 – CEP Renewables, NJR Clean Energy Ventures and CS Energy announced that they have completed the 19 MW dc grid supply Foul Rift solar project located in White Township, Warren County, New Jersey.
-The project was built on a brownfield, a substantially environmentally impaired site, that had been the home to a composting facility for nearly thirty years.
-Prior to the facility ceasing its operations, it had an extensive history of violations received from the New Jersey Department of Environmental Protection (NJDEP).
-CEP’s development of this project resulted in the successful remediation of environmental damage at the site while also providing reliable, clean energy, pollinator habitats, and greater tax revenue for the local community.
+RED BANK, N.J. — CEP Renewables, NJR Clean Energy Ventures and CS Energy announced that they have completed the 19 MW dc grid supply Foul Rift solar project located in White Township, Warren County, New Jersey.
+The project was built on a brownfield, an environmentally impaired site, that had been the home to a composting facility for nearly thirty years.
+Prior to the facility ceasing its operations, it had a history of violations received from the New Jersey Department of Environmental Protection (NJDEP).
+CEP’s development of this project resulted in the successful redevelopment of the site – providing reliable, clean energy, pollinator habitats, and greater tax revenue for the local community.

-“This project demonstrates both New Jersey’s strong policy support for brownfield and landfill solar projects, as well as the power of developing a grid supply solar farm to remediate environmental damages that would not have otherwise been addressed,” said Chris Ichter, Executive Vice President at CEP Renewables.
-“We were able to draw upon our prior experience on similarly challenging brownfield and landfill solar projects to develop an effective public-private partnership with White Township that will positively impact generations to come.”
+“This project demonstrates both New Jersey’s strong policy support for brownfield and landfill solar projects, and showcases that these sites are well-suited to solar installations,” said Chris Ichter, Executive Vice President at CEP Renewables.
+“We were able to draw upon our prior experience on similarly challenging sites to develop an effective public-private partnership with both the owners of the property and White Township that will positively impact generations to come.”

-Not only has the Foul Rift project turned an environmentally hazardous site into a revenue generating asset, it has also contributed to New Jersey maintaining its ranking as the number one U.S. state for installed solar capacity per square mile.
+The Foul Rift project turned an impaired site into a revenue-generating asset and has also contributed to New Jersey maintaining its ranking as the number one U.S. state for installed solar capacity per square mile.
 This project also further supports the state in achieving its goal of 100 percent clean energy by 2050.

 Source: CEP Renewables (via email)